juanjsebgarcia/crypto-wallet-pager/README.md

 Built in support for email and SMS through Twilio.

-For help tweet @juanjsebgarcia or use github
+For help tweet @juanjsebgarcia or use GitHub issues

 ## Installation
 The application is designed to run on Python3